umd-lib/umd-lib-aspace-theme/docs/PublicInterfaceCustomizations.md

 This document describes the UMD customizations made to the ArchivesSpace public ("public") interface.

+## I18n Customizations

+Customizations to internationalization (I18n) values for the public interface are in the "public/locales/en.yml" file.
+Only modified values (or new values needed by UMD customizations) are included in the file.

 ## Overridden ArchivesSpace Files

 The following stock ArchivesSpace files have been overridden to support UMD